jpegzilla/sai2-recolor/README.md

 -   add (signed) standalone to releases tab
 -   prevent aliasing
 -   fix enter key not immediately closing console window
--   use temp file copied from backup during subsequent recolorings, rather than the modified `sai2.exe` file

 ## from original description: